criteo/autofaiss/README.md

 ### Creating partitioned indexes

-Given a partitioned dataset of embeddings, it is possible to create on index per partition by calling the method `build_partitioned_indexes`.
+Given a partitioned dataset of embeddings, it is possible to create one index per partition by calling the method `build_partitioned_indexes`.

 See this [example](examples/partitioned_indexes.py) that shows how to create partitioned indexes.